Creating a roadmap to the digitalization of your next pharmaceutical facility.

 Assess your current digitalization levels

-The Digital Plant Maturity Model (DPMM) lays out the stages of evolution from a Level 1, paper-based plant, to a Level 5 plant that is fully automated and adaptive.
+What is the Digital Plant Maturity Model (DPMM)?
+DPMM lays out the stages of evolution from a Level 1, paper-based plant, to a Level 5 plant that is fully automated and adaptive.
 Using this model is an effective way to assess the current level of maturity of an organization, as well as identify the overall target level.
-CRB assists our clients with this assessment, and then helps them to build a roadmap to achieve their desired level of digital maturity.
+CRB’s Industry 4.0 team assists our clients with this assessment, and then helps them to build a roadmap to achieve their desired level of digital maturity.
 The majority of CRB’s clients are at a combination of Level 2 and Level 3, which includes connected plants with a higher level of automation integration between systems and some level of standardization.
 Level 3 facilities are capable of full electronic batch records with batch review and release by exception.
 Many of our clients looking to build a greenfield facility are interested in targeting Level 4 so they have a plant with some level of predictive analytics, with possibly some aspects of Level 5.
 This allows them to predict problems before they happen to minimize production downtime.

 Creating a roadmap to digitalization